 In short, we have been patiently anticipating the opening of Café Marlette and we were definitely not disappointed!
 We will return for sure whether it’s for a snack or another lunch.
 If you’d like to make these tasty dishes at home, the Marlette products are waiting for you on the shelves of this chic Parisian address – we know that we won’t be able to resist!

-In a nutshell: For a delicious and healthy lunch in the 9th arr, choose Café Marlette.
+l: For a delicious and healthy lunch in the 9th arr, choose Café Marlette

 Alice Ngo is the founder of the food blog Le Grumeau.